 If you don't have whole cardamom pods or stick cinnamon, add a pinch of ground cardamom and ground cinnamon with the cumin in step 4.

 - 2 cups long-grain rice, preferably Basmati

 - 2 teaspoons salt

 - 3 Tbsp vegetable oil (or ghee if you have it)

 - 1 medium onion, chopped

 - 1/4 teaspoon turmeric

-1 Place rice in a sieve and run cool water through it to rinse it until the water runs clear.
+1 Rinse and soak rice: Place rice in a sieve and run cool water through it to rinse it until the water runs clear.
 Soak the rice in cool water for 30 minutes.
 Drain.

-5 Add the garlic and sauté another 2-3 minutes.
+5 Add garlic, then rice and turmeric: Add the garlic and sauté another 2-3 minutes.
 Add the rice and mix well.
 Sprinkle the turmeric over the rice and mix well.
 Cook for another 3-4 minutes, stirring often.